Montmorency series: Montmorency on the Rocks

-Five years after the first book ended, Montmorency, the ex-thief and liar, and Lord George Fox-Selwyn have long become established as undercover agents for the British Crown.
-Through their numerous dangerous exploits in the far reaches of war-torn Europe, the two men have come to depend on each other for their sacred lives.

-The book begins in the aftermath of dangerous intelligence gathering trip in Turkey, where George Fox-Selwyn has come to note that among fine art pieces and Turkish rugs, Montmorency has also picked up a strange Turkish drug.
+Five years later, Montmorency, the ex-thief and liar, and Lord George Fox-Selwyn are undercover agents for the British Crown.
+Through their numerous dangerous exploits in the far reaches of war-torn Europe, the two men have come to depend on each other for their lives.
+The book begins in the aftermath of intelligence gathering trip in Turkey, where Montmorency has picked up a strange Turkish drug and become addicted which lands them in danger as well as leaking state secrets.

-By the time the agents return to London, Montmorency is heavily addicted to the drug.
-The drug has severely affected his character and influenced his judgment, frequently landing Fox-Selwyn and himself in danger as well as leaking state secrets.

-Meanwhile, Dr Robert Farcett accidentally kills one of his patients in an unnecessary gall bladder removal, in front of a live audience in an operating amphitheatre.
+Meanwhile, Dr Robert Farcett accidentally kills one of his patients in front of a live audience in an operating amphitheatre.
 Sickened that his ethics have been overshadowed by his ambition, Farcett resolves to leave his practice.
 With Farcett about to give up medicine, and Montmorency near death from his drug addiction, Fox-Selwyn decides that the only way to save them both is to reunite the two men.

-Fox-Selwyn invites his both Farcett and Montmorency to his family castle in Scotland, owned by his brother Augustus Fox-Selwyn (Gus).
-By bringing both men to the open air of Scotland, he hopes that Farcett will be able to cure Montmorency of his addiction, and regain his own confidence in medicine.
+Fox-Selwyn invites Farcett and Montmorency to his family castle in Scotland, where he hopes that Farcett will be able to cure Montmorency of his addiction, and regain his own confidence in medicine.
+Arriving at Glendarvie Castle, Montmorency suffers from severe drug withdrawal.

-Arriving in Scotland's Glendarvie Castle, Montmorency suffers from severe drug withdrawal.
-Barely conscious, he is reintroduced to Farcett who helps rehabilitate him from the addiction.
-From Farcett's accounts on Prisoner 493 and Fox-Selwyn's portrayal of Montmorency, the men begin to gain a complete picture of Montmorency's bizarre past.

 As the three friends spend time in Scotland, the bombing of a London train station summons Fox-Selwyn back to England.
-Too weak to travel, Montmorency joins Farcett in escorting a young maid named Morag from the castle to Tarimond, a remote island in the Scottish Isles, following the death of her younger brother.

-On the island Tarimond, of Doctor Farcett is mystified by an unknown agent that has been killing an entire generation of children.
+Too weak to travel, Montmorency joins Farcett in escorting a young maid named Morag from the castle to a remote island in the Scottish Isles, following the death of her younger brother.
+On the island Doctor Farcett is mystified by an unknown agent who has been killing an entire generation of children.
 Working with Maggie Goudie, the island's school teacher and midwife he tries to get to the heart of the mystery.
 After a period of recovery, Montmorency and Farcett are summoned back to London by Fox-Selwyn to assist in the investigation.